Proj-Ascension/Server/README.md

 - Python

 ### What if I have more questions?
-Hop on over to our subreddit, gitter, or other social media presences, and we'll get back to you promptly.
+Hop on over to our [subreddit](https://reddit.com/r/project_ascension), [gitter](https://gitter.im/Proj-Ascension/Client], or other social media presences, and we'll get back to you promptly.